yliess86/PhDThesis/thesis.md

 >   - Biases & Discrimination
 > - About this work
 >   - Images used only for Educational and Research Purposes
->   - Only describe receipes for repoducibility
+>   - Only describe recipes for reproducibility
 >   - Dataset and Weights are not Distributed (Only Code)

 ### Structure